 When the Young Years Program was first founded, it was a sub-competition of the former Vancouver Math Olympiad, which currently remains as the umbrella competition for both the Young Years Program and the Team Challenges Program.

 The Young Years Program was founded in 2015 by three high-school students: Daniel Li, Perry Ng, and Waley Zhang.
-Over the last 3 years, we have had over 4600 students from 75 schools across British Columbia that have participated in the competition.
-Our goal for the 2018-19 school year is to reach at least 7000 total students for the competition.
-Registration information about the 2019 Young Years Program competition will be available in October 2018.
+From 2015-2018, the competition has had over 4600 students from 75 schools across British Columbia that have participated in the competition.

 All past contest papers can be found here: Past Contests.